Social Work - Master of Science in Social Work(MSSW)

 Fee: An additional $43.00 is charged for this course.

-Description: This course is a generalist fieldwork experience and taken concurrently with Macro Social Work Practice (SW605).
-The practicum assists the student in developing a social work perspective and opportunity to demonstrate social work behaviors while working with a variety of client systems (individuals, couples, families, groups, organizations and communities).
+Description: This course is a generalist practicum experience.
+The practicum assists the student in developing a social work perspective and provides the opportunity to demonstrate social work behaviors while working with a variety of client systems (individuals, couples, families, groups, organizations and communities).
 The practicum experience provides for the integration of theoretical and conceptual learning across the generalist courses related to human behavior, social justice, social work practice, policy and research.

 Course Attribute(s): CBL - This course includes Community-Based Learning (CBL).
 Students will engage in a community experience or project with an external partner in order to enhance understanding and application of academic content.